Wise vs TorFX: Which one is cheaper in the US?

 If you’ve sent an international wire transfer before, you’ll know how the costs can add up.
 But did you know that there’s an easier and cheaper way to send money abroad?

 With Wise, you can still enjoy speedy transfers, but without the high costs that come with international wires.
 At Wise, we never hide extra fees and charges in the exchange rate.
-We just use the exchange rate – independently provided by Reuters.
+We just use the mid market exchange rate – the one you usually see on Google.
 That means fair, cheap money transfers, every time.

 Since 2011, more than 9 million customers in 170 countries⁶ have used Wise.
 They're already getting a better deal, and you can start saving today.